Military Auto Relocation: The Complete PCS Vehicle Shipping Guide

 Documentation You Will Need

-- Proof of Ownership: Title or Registration.
+- Proof of Ownership: Vehicle title or registration.

-- Lienholder Permission: If your car is leased or financed, you may need a letter from the bank authorizing the vehicle to be shipped (especially for overseas moves).
+- Lienholder Permission: If your car is leased or financed, you may need a letter from the bank authorizing the vehicle to be shipped — especially for overseas moves.

-- Photo ID: A valid driver's license.
+- Photo ID: A valid driver's license or military ID.

 - Booking Confirmation: Your contract with the transport broker.

-Why SouthWest Auto Transport supports our Troops
+Why SouthWest Auto Transport Supports Our Troops

 Do not leave your vehicle logistics to the last minute.
 Call now at 1-800-590-6492 24 hours a day or complete the form on this page.
-We will provide you with competitive options from top-rated carriers, ensuring your PCS move is as smooth as possible.
+We will provide competitive options from top-rated carriers, ensuring your PCS move is as smooth as possible.